scriptnull/compilex/README.md

 Why compilex ?
 =============
-1) It is the one and only library implmenting the online compiler concept. <br/>
-2) compilex can detect infinite loops in the users program . <br/>
+1) compilex can detect infinite loops in the users program . <br/>
-3) It can compile programs by getting input from STDIN.<br/>
+2) It can compile programs by getting input from STDIN.<br/>
-4) Generates statistics for the administrator. <br />
+3) Generates statistics for the administrator. <br />
-5) Will include more supporting functions in the future releases.

 Supported Languages
 ===================